Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) keeps close tabs on employment and wage data for K-12 education administrators and postsecondary education administrators in every state.
+The Bureau of Labor Statistics (BLS) keeps close tabs on employment and wage data for kindergarten through secondary education administrators and postsecondary education administrators in every state.
 Kentucky has respectable levels of employment for both categories, though wages aren’t always terrific.

 - You can get a microscopic view of the K-12 employment landscape in Kentucky by consulting reports issued by the Kentucky Department of Education (KDE).
 KDE has an entire section devoted to School District Personnel Information, with details on Kentucky county staffing numbers and demographics.